Single cEll guided polygeniC Risk prEdicTion of ASCVD

 Conclusion

-Ultimately, this information will provide us with a mechanistic understanding of the genetic basis of disease while allowing the construction of new gold standard polygenic risk prediction models for the prevention of ASCVD events.
+Ultimately, this information will provide us with a mechanistic understanding of the genetic basis of the disease while allowing the construction of new gold standard polygenic risk prediction models for the prevention of ASCVD events.

 Financiële details & Tijdlijn